commitspark/graphql-api/README.md

 The schema file must be located at `schema/schema.graphql` inside the Git repository.

-Contentlab currently supports the following data types:
+Commitspark currently supports the following data types:

 * `type`
 * `union`